 Centre for Infectious Disease Research in Zambia

 is an independent non-profit non-governmental organisation that is committed to answering key research questions relevant to Zambia and the region.
-Established in 2001, CIDRZ provides a platform for coordinated development and deployment of state-of-the-art technologies and analyses, which can be utilized effectively for discovery, early development, and testing of clinical products.
+Established in 2001, CIDRZ provides a platform for coordinated development and deployment of state-of-the-art technologies and analyses, which can be utilised effectively for discovery, early development, and testing of clinical products.
 CIDRZ aims to improve access to quality healthcare in Zambia through innovative capacity development, exceptional implementation science and research and impactful and sustainable public health programmes.

 Over the years, the institution has positioned itself as the best health research institution in Zambia through conducting field and facility-based implementation science, and clinical trials which has enables the organisation generate impactful evidence and frequently informs policy to improving the quality of health care delivery in Zambia and beyond.
 CIDRZ collaborates with multiple global institutions and universities.